vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## Automations

 This package box is not smart by itself, but it was easy to make it smart.\
 I have already a Zigbee network up and running, so I added two contact sensors (you can use any brand) inside the box.
 I created automations for notifications and added the status to my Home Assistant dashboard.

 ### Notification when a package is delivered

-* The first contact sensor is mounted under the inner metal plate where the packages are place on when the lid is opened.
+* The first [Zigbee contact sensor](../buy/smart_home_best_buy_tips#contact-sensor) is mounted under the inner metal plate where the packages are place on when the lid is opened.
 When the lid is opened, the contact breaks and a trigger is sent.
 This location is also nice because the sensor isn't visible from outside and don't get in contact with weather conditions.
 The signal is strong enough to get through the steel.
+I have at 1.5m, inside the house, a [smart socket](../buy/smart_home_best_buy_tips#smart-socket) installed to receive the Zigbee signals.

   <img src="images_allux-600/lid_open_contact_sensor.jpg" height="250px" alt="Lid opened" />